-\subsubsection{Relation to previous work}
+\subsection{Relation to previous work}

 This paper is a continuation of our previous work~\cite{KoshidaKytola2022}.
 This work might have a different flavor compared to other works concerning categorical equivalence.
-To be clear about our viewpoint and to motivate our method, it might be worthwhile to give a quick overview of the line of research.
+To be clear about our point of view and to motivate our method, it would be worthwhile giving a quick overview of the line of research.

-Since the early stages of the research of CFT, hidden quantum group symmetry has been observed in several places~\cite{MR-comment_on_quantum_group_symmetry_in_CFT,PS-common_structures_between_finite_systems_and_CFTs,RRR-contour_picture_of_quantum_groups_in_CFT, FW-topological_representation_of_Uqsl2,SV-quantum_groups_and_homology_of_local_systems,Varchenko-multidimensional_hypergeometric_functions_and_representation_theory_of_Lie_algebras_and_quantum_groups,GRS-quantum_groups_in_2d_physics}.
-In~\cite{KP-conformally_covariant_bdry_correlations}, the authors established one of the most concrete versions of the connection between a quantum group and CFT; They gave maps from representations of $\Uq(\fsl_{2})$ to certain correlation functions of CFT.
-Although their motivation was in application to the theory of Schramm--Loewner evolution~\cite{Schramm2000,BB-CFTs_of_SLEs}, their results were also of representation theoretical importance.
+Since the early stages of the research of CFT, hidden quantum group symmetry has been observed in several places~\cite{FW-topological_representation_of_Uqsl2,GRS-quantum_groups_in_2d_physics,MR-comment_on_quantum_group_symmetry_in_CFT,PS-common_structures_between_finite_systems_and_CFTs,RRR-contour_picture_of_quantum_groups_in_CFT, SV-quantum_groups_and_homology_of_local_systems, Varchenko-multidimensional_hypergeometric_functions_and_representation_theory_of_Lie_algebras_and_quantum_groups}.
+In~\cite{KP-conformally_covariant_bdry_correlations}, the authors established one of the most concrete versions of the connection between a quantum group and CFT; they gave maps from representations of $\Uq(\fsl_{2})$ to certain correlation functions of CFT.
+Although their motivation was in application to the theory of Schramm--Loewner evolution~\cite{BB-CFTs_of_SLEs,Schramm2000}, their results were also of representation theoretical importance.
 In fact, one consequence, among others, of their construction is that the asymptotic behavior of a correlation function when two points are close to each other is governed by the branching and associativity of the tensor product of representations of $\Uq(\fsl_{2})$.

 In our previous work~\cite{KoshidaKytola2022}, we enhanced the results of \cite{KP-conformally_covariant_bdry_correlations} in the language of VOA.
 Specifically, we identified the generic Virasoro VOA as the relevant VOA, determined the fusion rules among simple modules from the first row of the Kac table, and proved that the associativity of intertwining operators is governed by the quantum group $\Uq(\fsl_{2})$.